Leon Pendarvis: Personal life

+He married a woman named Josephine Deleon in 2018.

+Pendarvis is also a board member for the Mesothelioma Applied Research Foundation.

 Career

-1970s

-He played keyboards and provided the backing vocals for Richard Roundtree's 1972 album, The Man from Shaft.
+Pendarvis played keyboards and provided the backing vocals for Richard Roundtree's 1972 album, The Man from Shaft.

 Along with Janice Gadsden, he co-wrote "Sing a Happy Song" for Taj Mahal.
 He also produced the song which was released in 1978.

-1980s

 He composed, recorded and mixed the original dramatic music for the music video "BAD" by Michael Jackson.

-2000s

-By 2014, he had been with the Saturday Night Live Band, playing keyboards for 30 years and was the longest serving member with the outfit.
+By 2014, Pendarvis had been with the Saturday Night Live Band, playing keyboards for 30 years and was the longest serving member with the outfit.

-As of early 2018, Pendarvis was still the music director and band conductor for Saturday Night Live.

 Along with guitarist Larry Campbell, and bass virtuoso Pino Palladino, Pendarvis played on the 2018 Bettye LaVette album Things Have Changed, an album of songs by Bob Dylan which was released on Verve Records.